 Get a journal and ask your table guest at the end of the celebration to write down their favorite part of the year’s festivities.
 The next year, get the old journal out and give people a chance to look back at the Thanksgiving time capsule.
 Just remember to keep the journal going, so the tradition and fun of looking back at how much your family has grown and changed continues.

 Have everyone take a turn while joining hands to verbally state what they are thankful for.
-Sometimes just hearing what your loved one is grateful for and what’s important to them can bring you closer together at the moment.
+Sometimes just hearing what your loved one is grateful for and what’s important to them can bring you closer together.

 Wishbone name draw: